Eligijus112/book-ML-production/README.md

-# book-ML-production
+# Painless guide for machine learning in production

-Code to render the book about creating and implementing machine learning models
+This project houses the book about how to create, validate and put into production machine learning models in python.